Informatics Program Performance

 Student Exit Survey Data

 We survey our graduating students as they complete the MS in Informatics (INFM) program.
-The information below is from our most recent exit survey, presenting the responses we received from INFM students (n=4) who completed the program in spring 2022.
+The information below is from our most recent exit survey, presenting the responses we received from INFM students (n=4) who completed the program in fall 2022.

 Key survey findings include the following:

 - 100% of the survey respondents completed the INFM program within four years.

 - 100% of the survey respondents said their overall education experience in the INFM program was Very Good or Good.

 - 100% of the survey respondents said they would recommend the INFM program to others.

 The survey also provided insight regarding the employment trends of our recent INFM graduates, such as:

 - 75% were employed while earning their degree.

 - Government was the most common field of employment.